-«The Skin of Sable» — another novel from «Scenes of Life in Paris» of the great cycle «The Human Comedy», written by O. de Balzac in 1830-1831.
-The author paints a picture of the life of an ordinary person whose...
+«The Wild Ass's Skin» — another novel from the «Scenes of Parisian Life» of the large cycle «The Human Comedy», written by O. de Balzac in 1830-1831.
+The author depicts the life of an ordinary person whose fate intertwines with...

 Printhouse: SZKEO